searchkit/searchkit/docs/components/navigation/hierarchical-menu.md

 # Hierarchical Menu
 Component which renders a tree like structure.
 Used for items which have multiple levels of categorization.
 For example product categories & folders.

+## Indexing

+Hierarchical Menu needs an array of level fields.
+Levels is derived from the order of the array.
+If an item had /Appliances/Air Conditioners/Window Air Conditioners category, the values would be as follows: {categories_lvl1:["Appliances"], categories_lvl2:["Air Conditioners"], categories_lvl3:["Window Air Conditioners"]}

 ## Example

 ```jsx